danielprwn/running-app-js/README.md

-# JavaScript running web app, mile tracker.
+# JavaScript Running Web App, Mile Tracker.

-✔ Search movies.
+✔ Add, edit, update and delete your running info - CRUD.
-✔ Read more info about movies.
+✔ Filter your running info.

-## Technologies ✅ HTML ✅ CSS JavaScript
+## Technologies ✅ HTML ✅ CSS 🟨 JavaScript

 Download the repository and run it locally: